Sewa-II

 Sewa-II is a hydroelectric power station located in the Himalayan region in Kathua District Jammu and Kashmir state.
 It is constructed by NHPC Limited on the Sewa River, a tributary of the Ravi River.
-Commissioned in 2010, it has a surface power house with the capacity of 120 MW, comprising three Pelton wheel units of 40 MW each, which are fed through a 10km headrace tunnel from the Sewa II Reservoir, giving a maximum water head of 599m.
+Commissioned in 2010, it has a surface power house with the capacity of 120 MW, comprising three Pelton wheel units of 40 MW each, which are fed through a 10 km headrace tunnel from the Sewa II Reservoir, giving a maximum water head of 599m.
 The Sewa II Dam has a height of 53m.
 The power station generates 534 GW⋅h annually in a 90% dependable year.
 The beneficiary states of the project include Jammu & Kashmir, Punjab, Haryana, Uttar Pradesh, Uttarakhand, Delhi, Rajasthan and Union Territory of Chandigarh.